jermp/fulgor/README.md

 	Usage: ./fulgor <tool> ...

 	Available tools:
 	  build              build a Fulgor index
 	  pseudoalign        pseudoalign reads to references
 	  stats              print index statistics
 	  print-filenames    print all reference filenames
-	  partition         	 partition a Fulgor index and build a meta-colored Fulgor index
+	  partition          partition a Fulgor index and build a meta-colored Fulgor index permute            permute the reference names of a Fulgor index

 Demo
 ----